 Adams believed in a providential God who ordered his creation according to his good purpose, and he placed his family into the hands of this God.
 Adams was a role model for family life as well.
 He was a loving father and had a great relationship with his wife, and he believed that family was the very heart of a virtuous society.[4]

-Adams was a big believer in forgiveness.
-So much so that he believed that the British government should be forgiven (this was during the American Revolution).
-He was against the luxury and materialism that many pursued, and worried that these ambitions could do harm to the young American nation.[5]
 He was self-conscious of his own faults and believed in repentance.
-According to him, America would only survive if her people put others people’s needs above their own.
+According to him, America would only survive if its people put other people’s needs above their own.
 “Sins” like ambition would be punished by God.
-Adams believed that government should promote religion, and he even called for a day of prayer.[6]
-One time Adams actually said that he was sorry to hear someone like Jefferson object to Christianity.[7]
+Adams believed that the government should promote religion, and he even called for a day of prayer.[6]
+One time, Adams actually said that he was sorry to hear someone like Jefferson object to Christianity.[7]
 “Based upon the way he conducted his life and his own understanding of his religious identity, Adams appears to have been a Christian.”[8]

 Was Adams a Believer in Jesus Christ?

 Let me start with his thinking on Jesus.
-His beliefs about the person of Jesus Christ were clearly not Biblical.
+His beliefs about the person of Jesus Christ were not Biblical.
 Fea notes that Adams failed the “orthodoxy” test miserably and “[e]ven as he referred to himself as a Christian in his personal writings and letters, Adams was well aware of the fact that his religious beliefs were ‘not exactly conformable to that of the greater Part of the Christian World.’”[9]

 Was Adams a Deist?

 Some claim that Adams was a deist, the belief that a god created the world, leaves it alone, and performs no miracles.
-Adams was clearly no deist.
-He believed that God had intervened in history to overthrow the tyrannical authority that the Catholic Church had held for centuries on Europe.
+Adams was no deist.
+He believed that God had intervened in history to overthrow the tyrannical authority that the Catholic Church had held for centuries over Europe.
 (Adams had a much better attitude towards Protestant Christianity.)
 He also thought that God always fought for freedom (like in the United States).[15]

 Fea says that Adams “was convinced that God was a patriot” and that he was on the side of American progress.
 “If colonists were not virtuous and continued in their sin, God would not bless their pursuit of independence.”[16]
 He once said, “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”[17]